Remember When I Used To Update This Blog?

 It’s been about two and a half months since I updated this blog — so I stopped around the same time the Mets’ 2011 season was over (don’t try to pretend like they had a shot until this recent collapse).
 I also stopped creating link dumps over at Roto Hardball at the same time, so I can’t blame that commitment for the laziness.
 Perhaps I was just burned out from scouring my Google Reader every day for the best two dozen baseball stories to link.
 On the other hand, I can’t complain about that when my “boss” on Roto Hardhall writes for seemingly every decent fantasy baseball site out there, in addition to Amazin’ Avenue and Fangraphs occasionally.
 But it’s different when it’s your job and you truly aspire to make a living out of it.

 It seems like it’d be cool to write about baseball for a living, but you’d also be a baseball writer for a living.
-In all likelihood, you’d make garbage money, and you’d be writing about overgrown millionaire children idolized for being able to hit baseballs really far or throw them really hard.
+In all likelihood, you’d make garbage money, unlike investing in Best Day Trading Platforms UK, where you would make some real cash instead of struggling to cover the latest player drama.
+You’d be writing about overgrown millionaire children idolized for being able to hit baseballs really far or throw them really hard.
 Sometimes I wonder how I can even religiously follow and support such a farce until something awesome happens like Jose Reyes hitting multiple triples, or Tim Lincecum throwing a 14-K complete game shutout to win a 1-0 postseason game, or Shane Victorino getting beer poured on his head.
 I just enjoy watching athletes perform at the absolute highest level, whether it be baseball, football, or tennis.
 I don’t think there’s any shame in that, but sometimes you need to take a step back and realize this shit doesn’t fucking matter, even if their feats are impressive.
 Since gladiatorial battles and war aren’t held in the same regard as they were hundreds and thousands of years ago, perhaps seeing Justin Verlander throw 100 mph after 120 pitches while tossing a no-hitter is the closest we can come to seeing a chariot race to the death in our civilized society.
 Sure, there are still heroic soldiers, but the ongoing counter-insurgency and anti-terrorism efforts in Iraq and Afghanistan are not exactly spectator sport — even if the U.S. reaction to the death of Osama bin Laden was one on par with winning the World Cup.

 On that note, wouldn’t it have made sense to post my first blog update in months on 9/11/11?
 That should be a fun day to look back and see how the terrorists won (I can be this much of a dick in this post because it’s not 9/11 yet).
 Instead I’ll be posting about the usual bullshit until then.
 I just wrote condenscendingly about sportswriting as a career and I’m going to resume blogging about sports, movies, books, and games.
 I’m obviously jealous of people that get paid for it, right?